Farzana Islam

 AI systems increasingly shape high-stakes decisions, from healthcare to information access to opportunity allocation.
 Yet the people most affected often cannot understand or contest what these systems produce.
 That gap drives my research.

 I work at the intersection of AI and human-centered computing, combining technical ML work with empirical studies of how people experience AI in practice.
 On the technical side, I have built NLP classifiers for misinformation detection [1], trained models on clinical data and developed physician-validated fuzzy logic systems for stroke risk prediction [2].
 On the human side, I conduct cross-cultural qualitative interviews across regions [3], run participatory studies with clinicians, developers, and end users [4], and use mixed methods to study real-world interaction with AI [5].
-My recent work produced a participatory five-pillar explainability framework for AI-driven health applications, currently in press at JMIR (Q1, IF 6.0).
+My recent work produced a participatory five-pillar explainability framework for AI-driven health applications, published at JMIR (Q1, IF 6.0).
 My research has been published in JMIR, ACM CHI, ACM UbiComp, ACM JCSS, IEEE, Springer, and Oxford University Press.

 My work is grounded in a simple conviction: meaningful AI systems cannot be designed without understanding how people think, and human-AI interaction cannot be studied without understanding what the system is actually doing.